Alawite, Druze, Ibadism, Islam, Judaism, Maronite and Christians, Salafism, Shia, Sufism, Sunni, Wahhabism, Zoroastrianism

 Alawite – The Alawites are an offshoot of Shia Islam with significant populations in Syria, Turkey, and Lebanon.
 Alawites follow an interpretation of Shia Islam similar to the Twelvers.
 Alawites believe in a divine triad, comprising three aspects of the one God.
 While they are in the minority in Syria, they hold an elite standing because the ruling Assad family, since 1970, is Alawite.
 Bashar Al-Assad is currently the President of Syria, which has been embroiled in conflict since 2011.

-Druze – The Druze are a small religious minority living primarily in Lebanon, but with smaller populations also found in Syria, Israel, and Jordan.
-The faith developed under the Isma’ilite (Shia) teachings but include elements of Judaism, Christianity, Gnosticism, Neoplatonicism, and Iranian systems of belief.
+Druze – The Druze are a small religious minority living primarily in Lebanon, but with smaller populations also found in Syria, Israel and Jordan.
+The faith developed under the Isma’ilite (Shia) teachings but include elements of Judaism, Christianity, Gnosticism, Neoplatonicism and pre-Islamic Iranian systems of belief.
 Despite its pluralistic heritage, the Druze are strictly monotheistic.
 Conversion is not permitted, either from or to the Druze faith, so the community has remained insular and intact throughout its existence.
 The communities are very cohesive and the religious system is only known to an elite group of initiates, the ‘uqqal, or knowers.
 The Druze have different levels of interaction with their host countries; in Israel, they eschewed Arab nationalism movements and are conscripted into the Israeli Defense Forces while Lebanese Druze played a significant role in the state’s formation.
 Followers of Druze practice taqiyya, which calls for complete loyalty to the government of the country in which they reside.
 The closed nature of the community is in part due to past experiences of persecution.
-Central to the faith are seven precepts, also recognized as the seven pillars of Ismailism, which include: veracity in speech and truthfulness, protection and mutual aid to brethren, renunciation of all forms of former worship and false belief, repudiation of the devil, confession of god’s unity, acceptance in god’s acts, and absolute submission and resignation to god’s divine.
+Central to the faith are seven precepts, also recognized as the seven pillars of Ismailism, which include: veracity in speech and truthfulness, protection and mutual aid to brethren, renunciation of all forms of former worship and false belief, repudiation of the devil, confession of god’s unity, acceptance in god’s acts, and absolute submission and resignation to god’s divine will.

 Ibadism – A branch of Islam claiming to predate the formation of Shia and Sunni Islam.
 Ibadism is largely unique to Oman but there are small populations in Zanzibar and throughout North Africa.
 Ibadism formed as a result of a political dispute roughly twenty years after the death of the prophet Mohammed.
 The Ibadis put more emphasis on the Quran than the Hadith (Mohammed’s teachings).